 Good news, a year after its appearance on the first smartphones (¹), Apple finally integrates a GNSS receiver chipset compatible GALILEO.
-The iPhone 8/8+ and soon iPhone X are now provided with the LTE X16 Snapdragon modem MDM9655 from Qualcomm company, which includes a multi-GNSS receiver : GPS (USA), GLONASS (Russia), GALILEO (Europe) and QZSS (Japan) (²).
-Confirmation was given to me by our friends at iFixit.
+The iPhone 8/8+ and soon iPhone X are now equipped with the Snapdragon X16 LTE modem MDM9655 from Qualcomm, which includes a multi-GNSS receiver : GPS (USA), GLONASS (Russia), GALILEO (Europe) and QZSS (Japan) (²).

 [Update 15/12/2017] The iPhone 6S and 7 are now compatible with Galileo signals.

 So, we will have soon no less a hundred positioning satellite above our masts.
-Indeed, the GALILEO system, already up and running with 18 satellites (whose 15 activated), will be supplemented by four new satellites to be launched originally planned the 9 August by the Ariane launcher 5 was postponed 12 December.
-A contract has already been signed with Arianespace, for the following four satellites, for the first launch by the future rocket Ariane 6 planned between end 2020 and mid-2021.
+Indeed, The Galileo system, already operational with 18 satellites (dont 15 Activated), will be complemented by four new satellites, which were originally scheduled to be launched on 9 August by the Ariane launcher 5 was postponed on 12 next December.
+A contract has already been signed with Arianespace, concerning the following four satellites, for the first launch by the future rocket Ariane 6 planned between the end of 2020 and mid-2021.

 –––